tytydraco/yessleep/out/Passenger_29.md

 The pair looked at each other and in unison gushed, "Vegasss."

-I tried not to be nosey but listening to them talk kept the mind off the butterflies waiting to hatch in my stomach.
+I tried not to be nosey but listening to them talk kept my mind off the butterflies waiting to hatch in my stomach.
 Still, I felt as if I was going to throw up by the time the gate attendant started calling out the boarding order.

 When it was finally my turn, I got in line and fumbled through my bag looking for the semi-crumpled airline ticket.
 The guy wearing the cornstarch stiffed polo took it out of my hands and held the laser green scanner up to it.
 He pulled the trigger once or twice before shaking his head.